pure-data/externals-howto/README.rst

 counter value by 1.

-This class is similar to the previous one, but the data space is extended by a variable “counter” and the result is written as a message to an outlet instead of a string to the standard error.
+This class is similar to the previous one, but the data space is extended by variable “counter” and the result is written as a message to an outlet instead of a string to the standard error.

 object variables